-7.5.11 The retention and enhancement of the Green Infrastructure Network that is promoted as part of policies EN3 (Creating and Enhancing a Network of Green Infrastructure) and EN4 (Protecting and Enhancing the Green Infrastructure Network) will have a positive impact on protecting and enhancing biodiversity features within Bury.
-More specifically, policy EN3 will have a significantly positive impact as it identifies the Upper Irwell Valley and the Lower Irwell & Roch Valleys as areas where emphasis will be placed on enhancing biodiversity.
+7.5.13 The retention and enhancement of the Green Infrastructure Network that is promoted as part of policies EN3 (Creating and Enhancing a Network of Green Infrastructure) and EN4 (Protecting and Enhancing the Green Infrastructure Network) will have a positive impact on protecting and enhancing biodiversity features within Bury.
+More specifically, policy EN3 will have a significantly positive impact as it identifies all four areas of Strategic Green Infrastructure i.e. the Upper Irwell Valley, Irwell Bank, the Lower Irwell and Roch Valleys as areas where emphasis will be placed on enhancing biodiversity.
+At Irwell Bank, biodiversity is also seen as important at Policy EN3 in restoring and connecting existing assets, particularly in the case of the river catchments which have been identified as requiring rehabilitation by the Environment Agency.